claude-market/marketplace/plugin-builder/commands/init.md

 ## Example Interaction Flow:

-1. Ask for GitHub username → "awesome-dev" and author name → "Awesome Developer"
+1. Ask for GitHub username → "awesome-dev"
+2. Fetch GitHub profile → Extract name "Awesome Developer" (or use "awesome-dev" if no name)
-2. Ask for plugin metadata → name: "react-helpers", description: "Helpers for React development"
+3. Ask for plugin metadata → name: "react-helpers", description: "Helpers for React development", email (optional), etc.
-3. Create `./react-helpers/` directory
+4. Create `./react-helpers/` directory
-4. Ask what to create → [Slash Command, Agent]
+5. Ask what to create → [Slash Command, Agent]
-5. For command → name: "add-component", description: "Add a new React component with tests"
+6. For command → name: "add-component", description: "Add a new React component with tests"
-6. Collect detailed requirements for the command
+7. Collect detailed requirements for the command
-7. Generate well-structured command file
+8. Generate well-structured command file
-8. For agent → name: "react-optimizer", description: "Optimize React components for performance"
+9. For agent → name: "react-optimizer", description: "Optimize React components for performance"
-9. Collect agent requirements
+10. Collect agent requirements
-10. Generate agent file
+11. Generate agent file
-11. Create plugin.json with metadata
+12. Create plugin.json with complete metadata (name from GitHub, optional email/url if provided)
-12. Create CODEOWNERS with @claude-market @awesome-dev Awesome Developer
+13. Create CODEOWNERS with @claude-market @awesome-dev
-13. Create README.md
+14. Create README.md
-14. Show summary and next steps
+15. Show summary and next steps

-Begin by asking for the GitHub username and author name!
+Begin by asking for the GitHub username!